Why should the income statement be prepared before the other fina... | Study Prep in Pearson+

 A

-Because the income statement provides information about cash flows for the period.
+Because the income statement determines the ending balance of cash for the period.

 B